 Day 4: Visit Korčula Island

-I recommend booking this guided tour here (it includes Croatian wine tasting), as doing it all yourself might be a challenge and free spots might be difficult to find without advanced planning.
+I recommend booking this guided tour here (it includes Croatian wine tasting as an added bonus!), as doing it all yourself might be a challenge and free spots might be difficult to find without advanced planning.

 This small town will offer you a much-deserved break to recharge your batteries, soak in the sun at one of the many beaches available in the area and sample some more local cuisine inside the town itself.